 Over the course of 2020, the OPSB will be engaged in a comprehensive review of its rules in Ohio Administrative Code Chapters 4906-1 to 4906-7.
-The review will include multiple opportunities for stakeholder and public engagement, including meetings and workshops with the OPSB, as well as a written comment period.
+The review will include multiple opportunities for stakeholder and public engagement.

-Opportunities for public participation will begin with a series of informal stakeholder meetings.
+Opportunities for public participation began with a series of informal stakeholder meetings.

 - March 10, 2020 | Utilities, renewable energy developers, trade associations | Meeting summary